 (Salary + Housing) X .0765 = FICA reimbursement

 This amount should be recorded on Line B of the Payroll Enrollment/Change Form.

 We will be remitting payroll bi-weekly.
-The 2019 payroll schedule can be downloaded and printed here.
+The 2020 schedule is here.

 In order for paychecks to be remitted promptly to the employee, funds MUST be received in the diocesan office by noon of the deadline listed.

 EMPLOYEE CONTRIBUTION OF INSURANCE PREMIUMS

 If your employee has medical/dental insurance premiums withheld from their paycheck, a check in the amount of the total withheld will be sent from the diocesan office to the church on a monthly basis.
 Insurance premiums will continue to be paid by the congregation.

 Employees may contribute to many qualified 403(b) pension programs provided the plan has a provision to accept contributions from the Diocese of Maine.
 These contributions will be deposited into the employee's account bi-monthly.

 These amounts will be sent to Group Dynamic, Inc. by the Diocesan office after each payroll for credit to the employee's account.
 These amounts may not be changed during the plan year unless you have a qualified family status change.
 It is also important to note that monies set aside in Section 125 Cafeteria plans must be used for qualified expenses or the money is non-refundable.